 The jacket in the wardrobe is useful in case of evening walks or trips out of the city.
 Too warm clothes in the form of thick sweaters and sweatshirts are unlikely to be in demand.

-So take with you bathing accessories and towels, other things necessary for the sea.
-And plan to spend a day or two in Lido di Ostia, Anzio or Terracina.
+So take with you swimming accessories and towels, other things necessary for the seaside holidays.
+And plan to spend a day or two in Lido di Ostia, Anzio or Terracina, other best Italian beach resorts.

 Obviously, any tourist who finds himself in Rome for the first time will strive to see the Colosseum.
 Don’t try to visit amphitheatre immediately after arrival – you will run into the tail of a giant queue and just lose time.

 You should definitely go inside the St. Peter’s cathedral – just to make sure of the power of human genius.
-Climbing to the roof is worth only for the skinny humans – the stairs are too narrow, and there are many people who want to go up.
+Climbing to the roof is worth only for the skinny humans – the stairs are too narrow, and there are many people who want to do the same.

 Go to the Castel Sant’Angelo, climb upstairs, look around.
 Imagine how the pontiffs felt when they looked from here at the city occupied by the enemy.

-Stand on the Hadrian’s footbridge and take a look at the olive Tiber, fraught with so many secrets.
-Walk to Piazza Navona, the most remarkable square in Rome, and soak up its atmosphere.
+Stand on the Ponte Sant’Angelo and take a look at the olive-color Tiber, fraught with so many secrets.
+Walk to the Piazza Navona, the most remarkable square in Rome, and soak up its atmosphere.
 After all, this place has appeared in dozens of novels and hundreds of films!

 Finish the day by climbing Capitoline Hill.
-The Aracoeli staircase shows that the path of life is difficult (124 steps), but leads to the ancient, but stunningly beautiful inside the Basilica of Santa Maria in Aracoeli.
+The Ara coeli Staircase shows that the path of life is difficult (124 steps), but leads to the ancient, stunningly beautiful inside the Basilica of Santa Maria in Aracoeli.

-The cordonata or Michelangelo’s staircase is much more gentle and useful for tired tourists – it leads directly to the Capitoline Square and provides everyone with a panorama of peacefully falling asleep Rome.
+The Cordonata or Michelangelo’s Staircase is much more gentle and will get a rest for the tired tourists.
+It leads directly to the Capitoline Square and provides everyone with a panorama of peacefully falling asleep May Rome.

 Colosseum

 Now about the legendary circus – it’s better to go there by the opening, at 8.30 or even earlier.
-Otherwise, you will be one of the links of the ribbon encircling the Flavian Amphitheater, and it is likely that you will curse the idea itself.
-However, perhaps you will buy tickets online and avoid dubious pleasure.
+Otherwise, you will be one of the links of the ribbon encircling the Flavian Amphitheater.
+And it is likely that you will curse the idea itself.

 The Colosseum is traditionally at the epicenter of tourist preferences.
 A ticket to the amphitheater entitles you to visit the Roman Forum (it is nearby) and the Palatine Hill: coopculture.it/en/colosseo.

-Thus, on the first you can visit the gladiator arena before sunset (in summer it works until 19), and on the second you can continue your research at the forum.
+Thus, on the first you can visit the gladiator arena before sunset (in late spring and summer it works until 19).
+And on the second – continue exploring the forum.

 Pantheon and Trevi

-Surely you will not miss the chance to throw a coin into the Trevi Fountain – you always want to return to Rome.
-Not necessarily in May – you can, for example, in December.
+Surely you will not miss the chance to throw a coin into the Trevi Fountain – anyone wants to return to Rome.
+Not necessarily in May – you can do it, for example, in December.

 Vatican City